Who it’s for

 How it works

 Bridge to College transition courses are full-credit, one-year courses taught during the school day at high schools during senior year.
-Students who earn a B or higher in these courses and a 2 on the Smarter Balanced Assessment can automatically enroll in college level math and English at participating Washington higher education institutions, including the state’s 34 community and technical colleges.
+Students who earn a B or higher in these courses can automatically enroll in college level math and English at participating Washington higher education institutions (currently the state’s 34 community and technical colleges and Eastern Washington University).

 Interested?
 Ask your guidance counselor if your school offers Bridge to College courses.